top of page

 First-, second-, and third-person modes of understanding disclose vital dimensions of experience, yet none yield the mystery without remainder.
 These perspectives are structured expressions of the self—conditioned approaches to what exceeds all vantage.
 What lies beyond is not another perspective, but a unicity: the dissolution of all positions into the undivided field.

 In exploring mind, psyche, soul, and spirit, we have not imposed a linear ascent but distinguished dimensions through which the Absolute becomes variously disclosed.
-Whether approached through the propositional clarity of mind, the integrative wholeness of psyche, the radial resonance of soul, or the unmediated permeance of spirit, each reveals a tone by which alignment may be felt and the deeper ground approached.
+Whether approached through the propositional clarity of mind, the integrative wholeness of psyche, the radial resonance of soul, or the unmediated permeance of spirit, each opens a way by which alignment may be felt and the deeper ground approached.
 Though first encountered as differentiated functions of the growing self, these become dimensions through which purification unfolds—each culminating in its respective terminus: Transcendental Consciousness, Immanent Being, Radiant Heart, and Permeant Beyond.